 Sales of a substantial number of ordinary shares or the ADSs could occur at any time, subject to certain restrictions described below.
 These sales, or the perception in the market that holders of a large number of shares intend to sell shares, could reduce the market price of the ADSs.
-Based on the number of our ordinary shares outstanding as of November 30, 2020, we will have ordinary shares outstanding after the offering (or ordinary shares if the underwriters exercise their option to purchase additional ADSs in full).
+Based on the number of our ordinary shares outstanding as of January 4, 2021, after giving effect to the issuance and sale of 269,136 of our ordinary shares on October 15, 2020, the 2-for-1 split of our ordinary shares on January 4, 2021, and the 17-for-1 bonus shares issuance on January 4, 2021, we will have ordinary shares outstanding after the offering (or ordinary shares if the underwriters exercise their option to purchase additional ADSs in full).